Doctor Who spinoffs: Official spinoff productions

 On 1 October 2015 the BBC announced a new spinoff titled, Class, which is set in Coal Hill School.
 It premiered on BBC Three on 22 October 2016.
 The eight-episode series is written by Patrick Ness.
 In March 2016, it was announced that Greg Austin would be cast as Charlie.
 On 7 September 2017, BBC Three controller Damian Kavanagh confirmed that the series had been cancelled.

 A new animated series called Daleks!, which consists of five 10-minute long episodes, was released on the official Doctor Who YouTube channel in 2020.

 On 30 October 2023, it was announced that "The Whoniverse", a new section on BBC iPlayer dedicated to Doctor Who content, would release spinoffs, with the first being Tales of the TARDIS which first premiered on 1 November 2023.

+On 27 January 2023, Davies confirmed that future Doctor Who spinoffs were in the works.
+A spinoff miniseries titled The War Between the Land and the Sea, written by Davies and Pete McTighe, centered around UNIT, and starring Russell Tovey and Gugu Mbatha-Raw, aired on BBC One in December 2025, and will air on Disney+ in 2026.

 Future television spinoffs

-On 27 January 2023, Russell T Davies confirmed that future Doctor Who spinoffs were in the works.
-A spinoff miniseries centered around UNIT starring Jemma Redgrave as Kate Stewart titled The War Between the Land and the Sea is scheduled to be released in 2025.

 On 12 June 2025, the BBC announced it was seeking a production company to work on an animated spin-off for pre-school audiences, set to air on CBeebies from 2027 to 2029.
+On 17 December 2025, it was announced that the contract had been awarded to Blue Zoo.